Earle-Poole/scaffoldit/readme.md

 $ npm run scaffoldit -i
 ```

-This is an example of a `scaffoldit.config.mjs` file:
+This is an example of a `scaffoldit.config.js` file:

 ```js
 export default {